postgres-ai/docs/docs/roadmap.md

     - [ ] arbitrary filtering (column and row filtering)

 ### [DLE] Engine features
-- [x] Persist clones when the engine restarts (added in DLE 3.0.0)
+- [x] Persisting clones when the engine restarts (added in DLE 3.0.0)
 - [ ] Point-in-time recovery (PITR) (Can be used for ultra-fast recovery of accidentally deleted data)
 - [ ] Troubleshoot/test standby behavior
-    - [ ] Create clone running in read-only mode to allow troubleshooting hot standby issues
+    - [ ] Creating a clone running in read-only mode to allow troubleshooting hot standby issues
-    - [ ] Allow launching N replicas for a clone
+    - [ ] Support for launching N replicas for a clone
-    - [ ] For the "physical" mode: create clone from "pre" snapshot (read-only, unpromoted; admins only)
+    - [ ] For the "physical" mode: creating clone from "pre" snapshot (read-only, unpromoted; admins only)
 - [ ] Duplicate DLE (create a new DLE based on existing one)
 - [ ] Clone observability
     - [ ] "Temporary" system- and Postgres-level monitoring for clones/sessions